holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

-## Beef stocker & backgrounder operation
+## Beef Stocker & Backgrounder operation

 To enter information on backgrounder and stocker animals, we will add a new “**Beef Stockers & Backgrounders**” component to our farm.